oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

         (else w))) ; any other key press, just return an unaltered world state
 ```

-This piece of code just changes the state of Rack-Man by updating the boolean that Rack-Man is going in.
+This piece of code just changes the state of Rack-Man by updating the Boolean that Rack-Man is going in.
 When ```(key=? x "right")``` is true, the rack-man object sets all the variables except up to false.
-Kevin's code then updates the list with rackman's posotion so it actually moves up.
+Kevin's code then updates the list with rackman's position so it moves up.
 There was also state modification in the creation of the object.

 ## 3. Constructing a link using various strings
-The high scores was what I wanted to do to include an external source.
+The high scores were what I wanted to do to include an external source.
 I decided that I wanted to create a page using PHP and MYSQL for the database.
 ```
 ;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;;; GETHIGHSCORELINK ;;;;